 - Your Medicare and Medicaid covered services must be provided according to the rules set by Medicare and Ohio Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be a plan benefit and must be medically necessary.
+Medically necessary means you need the services to prevent, diagnose, or treat a medical condition or to maintain your current health status.
+This includes care that keeps you from going into a hospital or nursing home.
+It also means the services, supplies, or drugs meet accepted standards of medical practice.

-Medically necessary means you need the services to prevent, diagnose, or treat a medical condition. - → If Buckeye makes a decision that a service is not medically necessary or not covered, you or someone authorized to act on your behalf may file an appeal.
-For more information about appeals, see Chapter 9, Section 4, page 149. - You get your care from a network provider.
+- If Buckeye makes a decision that a service is not medically necessary or not covered, you or someone authorized to act on your behalf may file an appeal.
+For more information about appeals, see Chapter 9, Section 4, page 152. - You get your care from a network provider.
 A network provider is a provider who works with the health plan.
 In most cases, the plan will not pay for care you get from an out-of-network provider.
-Chapter 3, Section D, page 29 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
+Chapter 3, page 26 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
 This is called prior authorization.
 Also, some of the services listed in the Benefits Chart are covered only if your doctor or other network provider writes an order or a prescription for you to get the service.
-If you are not sure whether a service requires prior authorization, contact Member Services or visit our website at http://mmp.buckeyehealthplan.com.
+If you are not sure whether a service requires prior authorization, contact Member Services or visit our website at mmp.buckeyehealthplan.com.